4ureliek/TEanalysis/Utils/README.md

                               ex: -a name,nhAT1_ML => only fragments corresponding to the repeat named exactly nhAT1_ML will be looked at
                                   -a class,DNA => all repeats with class named exactly DNA (as in ...#DNA/hAT or ...#DNA/Tc1) -a family,hAT => all repeats with family named exactly hAT (so NOT ...#DNA/hAT-Charlie for example)
-    -c,--contain  => (BOOL)   to check if the \"name\" determined with -filter is included in the value in Repeat Masker output, instead of exact match
+    -c,--contain  => (BOOL)   to check if the "name" determined with -filter is included in the value in Repeat Masker output, instead of exact match
                               ex: -a name,HERVK -c => all fragments containing HERVK in their name -a family,hAT -c => all repeats with family containing hAT (...#DNA/hAT, ...#DNA/hAT-Charlie, etc)
     -w,--where    => (STRING) if BEDtools are not in your path, provide path to BEDtools bin directory